 Information gathered will either be on paper or in an electronic format, depending on how it was given to us.
 It will be handled and stored appropriately according to the level of risk that a breach would carry.

-– Electronic data will be stored in encrypted files and laptops will be kept locked away when not in use
+- Electronic data will be stored in encrypted files and laptops will also be password protected

 All Criminal Record Risk Assessments and Disclosure Statements will be kept securely in a locked cabinet separate from the individuals’ Application Forms and Initial Interview notes.

-At the end of the courses, the participant’s Application Form and Initial Interview notes will be forwarded onto Voluntary Action South West Surrey or Volunteer Woking.
-This will ease the transition from ReSkilled on towards voluntary opportunities.
+At the end of the courses, the Participant’s Application Form and Initial Interview notes will be forwarded onto Voluntary Action South West Surrey or Volunteer Woking if requested – this will ease the transition from ReSkilled on towards voluntary opportunities.

-In following the GDPR, Voluntary Action South West Surrey and Volunteer Woking will also provide clear information on how individuals’ information will be used.
+In following the General Data Protection Regulations, Voluntary Action South West Surrey and Volunteer Woking will also provide clear information on how individuals’ information will be used.
 When transferring these documents, ReSkilled will use a “Signed for” service.